zurvan-lab/redvin/docs/config/config.md

 ## network

-First part of config file is `network`, you can determine the listening port and maximum connection of your Redvin node in this part.
+First part of config file is `network`, you can determine the listening port and maximum connection of your Redvin node in this part. moniker is a name for your node in network, set a moniker or keep is empty is up to node owner.

 Example: